Student cards and secured cards are good options for first-time cardholders, but both have pros and cons. Here’s how to decide between them.

 Smart money: Keep a low credit utilization – the amount you have borrowed compared to your credit limit, and the second most important credit scoring factor after timely payments – by charging something small you would have purchased each month anyway.
 Then pay off the bill in full.

-Some student cards also offer benefits and rewards:
+- Some student cards offer cash back rewards.

 Questions to ask potential issuers when considering a student card:

 - Who qualifies for a student card, and do you fit that profile?
 Issuers will verify your enrollment during the application process.

 - How long can you retain a student card?
 With some cards, such as Discover, you can keep a student card for life.